 Exploring opportunities to provide high-quality, community-based care for high-need patients

-In the U.S. today, there are more than six million people aged 65 years or older living with multiple health conditions.
-Examples of such conditions include diabetes, heart disease and chronic obstructive pulmonary disease.
+In the U.S. today, there are more than six million people aged 65 years or older living with multiple health conditions, such as diabetes, heart disease and chronic obstructive pulmonary disease, and more than five million who suffer from dementia or Alzheimer's disease.
 Many of these “high-need” individuals are also limited in their ability to perform everyday tasks, which can include bathing, dressing and even walking.
 This population is also living longer.
 The last phase of life can be several years, with health on a slower, more extended, decline.